Everyone from bloggers and freelancers to small businesses and large companies, want to achieve success on Social Media.

 While Tailwind does include features for Instagram, the majority of features are still geared towards Pinterest.

 The launch of Tailwind Communities has made it easy to find content curated from other users, who reciprocate the sharing process.
 This fosters a sense of community and trust that can have great results.

 A more recent offering – Tailwind’s Smart Loop, brings the power of evergreen content to your visual assets.
 This feature imports your best-performing pins and republishes them at the best times and frequency to the boards that suit it best.
 This also includes Seasonal loops aimed at seasonal pins – taking the effort out of manually repinning your Christmas DIYs.

 Tailwind has a free forever plan but features are limited.
-Paid plans are $9.99/month per social account.
-After that, prices jump up a lot.
+Paid plans are $9.99/month per one Pinterest and one Instagram account.
+Higher tier plans offer more accounts and more scheduling.

 Which social media management tool is right for you?